FlashGrid Cluster Node Update package is a single self-extracting bash script file that allows updating the following components:

 -

-Make sure there are no other nodes that are in offline or re-syncing state.
+Make sure there are no other nodes that are in offline or resync state.
 All disk groups must have zero offline disks and Resync = No:

 # flashgrid-cluster